 subterranean dart moth

-(Feltia subterranea), wingspan: 38-44 mm.
+Feltia subterranea 40 mm wingspan.
 It is common to both South and North America, from Mexico to Massachusetts.
-Migrates annually with no know hosts.
+Migrates annually with no known hosts.
 The larvae feed on a wide range of plants.
 Seen at TLCNP in April 2025.

 Subterranean Dart Moth.